access-ci-org/Toolkit-Docs/docs/toolkits/openstack-planning-guide.md

 - You want to use containers for your cloud's control plane
 - You will have more than a small handful of nodes to deploy
 - You also want automated upgrades for new versions of OpenStack

+Both of the deployment options in this toolkit assume use of the Ubuntu operating system for both the control plane and compute nodes.
+The cloud can be installed on other Linux-based distributions, but using them is outside the scope of this toolkit.
+In any case, the instances that you create on the cloud can use any operating system you want.

 ## References